Uralstech/UCloud.TextToSpeech/README.md

 ## Installation

-This *should* work on any reasonably modern Unity version.
+Requires Unity 6.0 because of the plugin's usage of [*Awaitable*](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Awaitable.html).
 Built and tested in Unity 6.0.

 ### OpenUPM